ublue-os/website/docs/images/bazzite/waydroid.md

 You can now type `exit` in your terminal to leave the Waydroid shell.

-Stop the Waydroid container
+Stop the Waydroid container.
 ```bash
 waydroid session stop
 ```

-Relaunch Waydroid and you should now have Google Play certification
+Relaunch Waydroid and you should now have Google Play certification.

 ## Hybrid Graphics Fix